Glossop Tramway: Rolling stock

 Nine vehicles were used on the tramway during its existence.
 Upon opening in 1903, the service was operated using seven double-deck tramcars manufactured by G. F. Milnes of Hadley, Shropshire, which had reversed stairs and were painted in dark green and primrose.
 Their capacity was 22 inside and 26 on the open top deck.
-Numbers 1-7 were supplemented in 1904 by a British Electric Car Company (BEC) single-deck tram with an custom-made truck of 6ft wheelbase, which ran the shuttle to Whitfield.
+Numbers 1-7 were supplemented in 1904 by a British Electric Car Company (BEC) single-deck tram with a custom-made truck of 6 ft wheelbase, which ran the shuttle to Whitfield.
 This demi-car was one of the first nationally to be fitted with the innovative new regenerative braking system refined by Alfred Raworth, aiming to use their reduced size and weight and regenerative control system to save on electricity usage by 25%.
 A second single-decker from Sheffield, built by ERTCW on a 7 ft Brill 21E truck, was procured in 1918.
 It had been No. 56 in Sheffield and was new in 1899.
 All types were withdrawn in 1927.